 Every project processed by a cognitive HR system provides it with a lot of data.
 This data is added to the knowledge base, which is later used to learn the trends in the HR field.
 The employees of the company that utilizes a cognitive HR system can easily access this base and stay updated on the latest trends in the industry.

-These unique functions allow to take advantage of a totally different approach to HR – one that benefits both companies and employees and resolves many challenges faced by modern HR departments.
+These unique functions allow taking advantage of a totally different approach to HR – one that benefits both companies and employees and resolves many challenges faced by modern HR departments.

 What Serious Challenges can be Better Addressed by a Cognitive HR System?